KNOWLEDGEIndex

 KnowledgeDurable Water Repellency (DWR): PFAS-Free Chemistry and Durability

 Water repellency is a surface-energy game PFAS-free chemistry can win — but oil repellency is still fluorine’s territory.
+Performance is measured by the ISO 4920 / AATCC TM22 spray test; durability is that same test repeated after laundering.

 Knowledge